 The registration period for all courses closes five calendar days before the start of the course.

 By registering for a course you are also automatically registered for the Brightspace module and for the first sit of the exam of that course.
-Anyone who is not registered for a course therefore does not have access to the Brightspace module and cannot participate in the first sit of the exam of that course.
+Anyone who is not registered for a course therefore does not have access to the Brightspace module of that course.